guardian/master-to-main/README.md

 ### Auth

 Authentication and authorisation is handled using GitHub Personal Access Tokens (PATs).
-You will need to provide this using the `-t` option when running the tool.
+You will need to provide this as the second argument (after the repo name) when you run the tool.

 **N.B.
 Treat your tokens like passwords and keep them secret.
 Consider using environment variables to store tokens during use and remove any tokens that are not in use.**

-You can create a token from the `Developer settings` tab within GitHub settings.
+You can create a token from the [`Developer settings` tab](https://github.com/settings/tokens/new) within GitHub settings.
 For public repos, the `public_repo` scope will suffice.
 For private repos, the `repo` scope is needed.

 It is recommended that a new token is created specifically for the purpose of running this tool, so that the token can be removed from your account immediately after the process is complete.